B-Benja/Bens_Zotero/docs/adding-citations.md

     ### Adding citations to a LibreOffice documents
-    While writing your document, when you get to a point where you want to add a citation, click on the insert citation button in the toolbar and then search for the citation in your collection in the citation dialog.
+    While writing your document, when you get to a point where you want to add a citation, click on the insert citation button in the toolbar and search for the citation in your collection in the citation dialog.
 Select your citation from the options shown, then hit enter.
 If you would like to insert multiple citations, continue typing after selecting the first reference.

     ![](images/libreoffice.gif)

     If you want to add details to a citation, such as a comment before or after or a page number, click on the reference in the citation dialog to open a pop-up that allows you to enter the information.

-    If you click on the Z in the citation dialog, the option to look at the *Classic View* will appear.
+    By clicking on the Z in the citation dialog, the option to look at the *Classic View* will appear.
 This opens a window that gives you access to all of your directories and saved citations in your folder.
-You can also add comments and page numbers in this window, as well as selecting multiple references to be combined in one citation.
+You can also add comments and page numbers in this window, as well as selecting multiple references to be combined into one citation.
 If you prefer this view, you can set it as the default under `Preferences - Cite - Word Processors - Use classic Add Citation dialog`.